davidrayoussef/funcifyr/README.md

-F.moreThan() // tests for values more than x F.negate() // creates a function that returns the opposite of a predicate F.or() // runs 2 functions on arg, returns true if either true F.partialify() // creates copy of a function with preset first param F.pipe() // runs a function on passed-in results of another F.pluck() // plucks props from objects in array F.random() // returns random integer
+F.moreThan() // tests for values more than x F.negate() // creates a function that returns the opposite of a predicate F.or() // runs 2 functions on arg, returns true if either true F.partial() // creates copy of a function with preset first param F.pipe() // runs a function on passed-in results of another F.pluck() // plucks props from objects in array F.random() // returns random integer
-F.repeat() // repeats a string a number of times F.shuffle() // randomly shuffles items in an array F.style() // creates style objects to style HTML elements inline F.tally() // returns tally count of a prop value from objects in array F.thenify() // creates sequence of chainable actions F.unique() // removes duplicates
+F.repeat() // repeats a string a number of times F.shuffle() // randomly shuffles items in an array F.tally() // returns tally count of a prop value from objects in array F.thenify() // creates sequence of chainable actions F.unique() // removes duplicates
-F.whenify() // runs function when result of a function predicate is true
+F.when() // runs function when result of a function predicate is true

 ```